Free Curves on Varieties: Definition of curve connectedness: Free morphisms

-We summarise the known results for rationally connected varieties in the following theorem. \theo{ Let $X$ be a smooth projective variety over an algebraically closed field $k$.
-If the characteristic of $k$ is zero then the following are equivalent \begin{enumerate} \item There exists a very free morphism $f:\bP^1\to X$. \item $X$ is $\bP^1$-connected. \item $X$ is genus $0$ connected. \item $X$ is genus $0$ chain connected. \end{enumerate} If the characteristic of $k$ is positive, then $(1)\implies (2)\iff (3)\implies (4)$.
-In any characteristic, if we furthermore assume separability in $(2), (3)$ and $(4)$ then all statements are equivalent to $(1)$. }

-Similarly, if $k$ is algebraically closed of any characteristic, $X$ is separably uniruled if and only if there exists a free rational curve $f:\bP^1\to X$.

-\rem{ An example of a smooth projective variety in positive characteristic $p$ which is rationally connected but does not have any free rational curves (hence no very free rational curves either) is given by the Fermat hypersurface $x_0^d + x_1^d + \ldots + x_N^d$ where $N\geq3$ and $d=p^r+1$ (see \cite{debarre} $4.4$). }

-In the case of higher genus curves though there exist genus $g$ connected varieties which do not have a free or very free curve for all $g\geq1$, for example consider $E\times\bP^1$ where $E$ is an elliptic curve.
-As pointed out before Lemma \ref{allvarsaregconnforsomeg}, $E\times\bP^1$ is $E$-connected yet it is not possible that there exists a morphism $f:C\to E\times\bP^1$ from a curve $C$ such that $f^*\sT_{E\times\bP^1}$ is ample since this bundle is isomorphic to $\sO_C\oplus \sO_C(2)$ which has a non-ample quotient $\sO_C$.
+In the case of higher genus curves there exist genus $g$ connected varieties which do not have a free or very free curve for all $g\geq1$, for example consider $E\times\bP^1$ where $E$ is an elliptic curve.
+As pointed out after Definition \ref{defncconn}, $E\times\bP^1$ is $E$-connected yet it is not possible that there exists a morphism $f:C\to E\times\bP^1$ from a curve $C$ such that $f^*\sT_{E\times\bP^1}$ is ample since this bundle is isomorphic to $\sO_C\oplus \sO_C(2)$ which has a non-ample quotient $\sO_C$.
 One can however prove the following proposition.